 That realization was mind blowing for me.
 There is no atom in my body that wants to try to really rip a persons neck arteries, knowing that I could and knowing that I would if need be, in essence made me appreciate life more deeply.
 Our nails are our natural tools that we’ve mostly collectively have banned in society, and of course I realize why that is, because (really) strong nails are dangerous.
 Just like kids nowadays wouldn’t know what a VHS is and/or what it would look like.
 Most adults in the world now, don’t realize and can’t imagine the agility in your hands that you get back when you give it its natural tools to work with.

 One important thing to mention is that I keep saying physical violence, because there’s also of course other types of violence possible, like verbal or even psychological violence.
 I’ve lived on an island for 18 years, which mostly is Americanized, which means we islanders usually also speak loud (as Americans do) and especially if we/I get in (heated) arguments, which for example for most mainland-Europeans that can easily come across as agressive.
-Psychological violence is simply too time and energy consuming, all the while its something that putrids your soul because you’re constantly feeding it malice.
+Psychological violence is simply too time and energy consuming, all the while it is something that putrids your soul because you’re constantly feeding it malice.
 That’s something I wouldn’t even entertain to do to another person for the damage it would do to myself.
 So, the latter is out of the question for me and the former I do my absolute best not to be weak to let myself do it, I know that there have been moments in my life and probably will be some more in the future, where another person could construe my verbal reaction to them as either aggressive or violent.
 For that I say my intentions are never to use violence, either physically or verbally, but I do give myself more freedom to let some verbal aggression in times of need, which in most cases would be to give a (serious) warning, or see paragraph 2, last sentence.

 End ode to my nails.